kiranmah/authservice/README.md

 docker-compose up -d
 ```

-To test in production mode, the docker-compose.yml should be adjusted such that an additional environment variable is added to the `web` service.
+Application set to run in debug mode by default, to test in production mode, the docker-compose.yml should be adjusted such that an additional environment variable is added to the `web` service.

 ```docker
  - DJANGO_CONFIGURATION=Production